 For some faithful Android fans who hate Apple’s iPhone with passion, I don’t think that Samsung Galaxy S6 is the best option because there are just little differences between the two devices.

 More than 70% of the comments on/about Galaxy S6 on the Internet and social media have pointed out the fact that it looks exactly like Apple’s iPhone 6.
 In fact, some commentators are already calling it an iPhone running Android OS.

 We can all recall that Apple has previously accused Samsung of copying some of its product’s features but I guess the comparison will be much more closer this time around.

-It seems like Samsung’s decision to get rid of plastic in Galaxy S6 and S6 Edge have been influenced by some reviewers who keep harping on about its phones being made of plastic.
+It seems like Samsung’s decision to get rid of plastic in Galaxy S6 and S6 Edge has been influenced by some reviewers who keep harping on about its phones being made of plastic.

 However, this is a massive disappointment for some users who use a phone because of its functionality, rather than as a fashion accessory or status symbol.